codeREADr/api/1.0/contents/Postback.md

 <a name="head"></a><h1>Postback and Direct Scan to URL (DSU)</h1>

 Postback URLs are used to relay data from codeREADr to the URL of your choice.
-This is one of codeREADr's most valuable features.
-[We know of IT companies and independent developers who have created new services and even businesses based on this codeREADr feature.]
+This is one of our most valuable features.

 <a name="default-direct"></a><h2>Default Postback URL vs. Direct Scan to URL (DSU)</h2>

-When using our default Postback URL service  type, data goes from the scanning device to codeREADr's servers and then gets relayed to your postback URL.
-This allows us to store the data for use with our managing features such as history review and filtered data exporting.
-Postback URL also offer the benefit of batch scan upload from the device in cases where internet connectivity is lost.
-However, we also provide an option to bypass our servers and scan directly to your URL - it's called Direct Scan to URL (DSU).
+When using our default <b>Postback URL</b> service  type, data goes from the scanning device to codeREADr's servers and then gets relayed to your postback URL.
+This allows us to store the data and provide you with data management features such as history review and filtered data exporting.
+Postback URL services also supports offline scanning and "batch scan upload" from the device in cases where internet connectivity is lost.
+When using our <b>Direct Scan to URL (DSU)</b> service type your scans will bypass our servers and scan directly to your URL.

 [Back to Top](#head)